AMSA Connect is currently experiencing higher than anticipated call volumes. If your call is not urgent, please email amsaconnect@amsa.gov.au

 Conflicts of Interest

 36. On joining the Committee, members will disclose any perceived, potential or actual conflicts of interest in a standing notice of interests.
-The ‘Disclosure of Interest’ is provided at the beginning of each Committee meeting and updated.
+The ‘Disclosure of Interest’ is provided at the beginning of each Committee meeting for noting and updated where necessary.

-37. Committee members also provide a list of possible conflicts of interest that are separate to the standing notice of interests (holding of shares and self-managed superannuation funds).
+37. Committee members also provide a list of possible conflicts of interest that are separate to the standing notice of interests (for example, holding of shares and self-managed superannuation funds).
 The Authority has provided a mechanism that allows conflicts of interest to be disclosed by Committee members that protect the confidentiality of the information provided.
-Potential or actual conflicts of interests by Committee members would be considered by the Office of Legal Counsel and the considered outcome would apply to the extent to which the Committee member participates in the decision-making process of the Authority.
+Complex potential or actual conflicts of interest declarations by Committee members can be considered by the Office of Legal Counsel and the considered outcome would apply to the extent to which the Committee member participates in the decision-making process of the Authority.

-38. Where a member has declared a specific matter on the meeting agenda, the steps to implement a course of action can be decided by the Chair.
-In general, actions may include withdrawing from particular discussions, restricting the flow of information, abstaining from decisions, relinquishing the interest or the position.
+38. Where a member has declared a conflict relating to a specific matter on the meeting agenda, the Chair will decide the steps to implement a course of action.
+In general, actions may include: the conflicted member withdrawing from particular discussions; restricting the flow of information to that member; or the member relinquishing the interest or the position.

-39. Standing notices of interests are minuted at each meeting and where an interest has been declared, then in addition to the minuting of the declaration, the minutes would also record what if any action the meeting as a whole takes in response to the declaration.
+39. Standing notices of interests are minuted at each meeting and where an interest has been declared, then in addition to the minuting of the declaration, the minutes would also record what if any action the Chair takes in response to the declaration.

 Induction